Killeroo/PowerPing/README.md

         --checksum      [--chk]          Display checksum of packet
         --limit         [--l]   number   Limits output to just replies (1), requests (2) or summary(3) --decimals      [--dp]  number   Num of decimal places to use (0 to 3)

+Input Options:
+    --noinput       [--ni]           Don't ask for user input upon completion (persists) --requireinput  [--ri]           Always ask for user input upon completion (persists) (NOTE: These settings persist between runs so only need to be used once.
+However, they will have function the same if used in every command.)

     Modes:
         --scan          [--sc]  address  Network scanning, specify range "127.0.0.1-55"